 - (a) Trap-neuter-vaccinate-return (TNVR) activities and programs shall be authorized in Pinellas County in accordance with the provisions of this section.
-For the purposes of applying this section, the term "community cat" shall mean any feral or free-roaming cat that is cared for by one or more individual caregivers, provided that such cat shall be sterilized, vaccinated for rabies, and distinguished from other cats by being ear-tipped and tattooed. - (b) A community cat cared for in accordance with this section shall not be subject to the license requirements of this Code and shall not be considered in violation of section 14-33(b) or section 14-63, regarding abandonment or cats at-large. - (c) If a community cat is impounded, it shall be held for at least seventwo (2) days including the day of impoundment.
-A caregiver may redeem a community cat within the holding period upon paying the fees and costs as established by the department in accordance with the requirements of this Code.
+For the purposes of applying this section, the term "community cat" shall mean any feral or free-roaming cat that is cared for by one or more individual caregivers, provided that such cat shall be sterilized, vaccinated for rabies, and distinguished from other cats by being ear-tipped and tattooed. - (b) A community cat cared for in accordance with this section shall not be subject to the license requirements of this Code, and shall not be considered in violation of Sec.
+14-33(b) or Sec.
+14-63, regarding Abandonment or Cats Atlarge. - (c) If a community cat is impounded, it shall be held for at least seven (7) days including the day of impoundment.
+A caregiver may redeem a community cat within the holding period upon paying the fees and costs as established by the Department in accordance with the

+- requirements of this Code.
 The first time a community cat is impounded, the community cat shall be microchipped and vaccinated for rabies in accordance with applicable law. - (d) The following minimum standards and requirements shall apply to anyone providing care to a community cat: - (1) All community cat locations must be maintained on the private property of the caregiver or on property belonging to another landowner with the landowner's permission.
-A community cat must not be released within 150 yards of any park, conservation land, beach, wildlife area, day care center, or elementary school. - (2) A person providing care to a community cat must provide the community cat with necessities on a regular and ongoing basis, including, but not limited to, proper nutrition and medical care.
+A community cat must not be released within one hundred and fifty (150) yards of any park, conservation land, beach, wildlife area, day care center, or elementary school. - (2) A person providing care to a community cat must provide the community cat with necessities on a regular and ongoing basis, including, but not limited to, proper nutrition and medical care.
 Food must be provided in a quantity adequate for the number of community cats being managed and is to be supplied no less than once per day.
-Food must be maintained in proper feeding containers and placed in a manner that will not attract wildlife or other animals.
-The duration of the food placed must not exceed three hours within a 24-hour period.
+Food must be maintained in proper feeding containers and placed in a manner and for a duration that will not attract wildlife or other Animals.
 Water must be provided and must be clean, potable, and free from debris and algae.
-Any person caring for a community cat must comply with applicable law, including laws governing animal neglect and cruelty, and the caregiver must not allow a community cat to suffer.

-- (e) Any organization desiring to conduct a county wide or targeted TNVR program ("TNVR Program") shall submit a proposal for the review of the director, who shall have the authority to approve or deny such proposal.
+Any person caring for a community cat must comply with applicable law, including laws governing Animal neglect and cruelty, and the caregiver must not allow a community cat to suffer. - (e) Any organization desiring to conduct a county-wide or targeted TNVR program ("TNVR Program") shall submit a proposal for the review of the Director, who shall have the authority to approve or deny such proposal.
 Any TNVR program shall consist of an effort to control and reduce feral and free-roaming cat populations in Pinellas County by establishing and responsibly managing community cat populations in accordance with the requirements of this Code and applicable law.
-If approved, the organization may conduct a TNVR program in accordance with the requirements of their proposal.
-Any training provided as part of an approved TNVR program should include training on: - (1) Educating other citizens about community cats; - (2) Maintaining a relationship with a veterinary provider to best address community cat needs; - (3) Proper care and common diseases, including procedures for monitoring and managing zoonotic diseases and other infections in community cats; and - (4) Best practices for management of individual community cats or colonies.
+If approved, the organization may conduct a TNVR program in accordance with the requirements of this Code, other applicable law, and the terms of their proposal.
+Any training provided as part of an approved TNVR program should include training on: - (1) Educating other citizens about community cats; - (2) Maintaining a relationship with a veterinary provider to best address community cat needs; - (3) Proper care and common diseases, including procedures for monitoring and managing zoonotic diseases and other infections in community cats; and - (4) Best practices for management of individual community cats or colonies. - (f) Ordinance No. 14-41, creating Sec.
+14-37, shall stand repealed and shall be of no further force or effect on January 1, 2018, unless reviewed and saved from repeal by ordinance of the Board of County Commissioners.